The Batman (film)

-The Batman is a 2022 American superhero film based on the DC Comics character Batman.
-Directed by Matt Reeves from a screenplay he wrote with Peter Craig, it is a reboot of the Batman film franchise.
+The Batman is a 2022 American superhero film directed by Matt Reeves from a screenplay he wrote with Peter Craig.
+Based on the DC Comics character Batman, it is a reboot of the Batman film franchise.
 Robert Pattinson stars as Bruce Wayne / Batman alongside Zoë Kravitz, Paul Dano, Jeffrey Wright, John Turturro, Peter Sarsgaard, Andy Serkis, and Colin Farrell.
-The film sees Batman, in his second year fighting crime in Gotham City, uncover corruption with ties to his own family while pursuing the Riddler (Dano), a mysterious serial killer targeting the city's elite.
-Reeves and Dylan Clark produced the film for DC Films and Warner Bros.
-Pictures.
+The film sees Batman, in his second year fighting crime in Gotham City, uncover corruption with ties to his own family while pursuing the Riddler (Dano), a mysterious serial killer and terrorist targeting the city's elite.
+Warner Bros.
+Pictures distributed the film, which Reeves and Dylan Clark produced for DC Films.

-A Batman film for the DC Extended Universe (DCEU) franchise was announced in October 2014, with Ben Affleck starring as the character.
+A Batman film for the DC Extended Universe (DCEU) franchise was announced in October 2014, with Ben Affleck starring as the titular character.
 He signed on to also direct, produce, and co-write The Batman by 2016, but had reservations about the project and stepped down in January 2017.
 Reeves took over the following month and reworked the story, removing the DCEU connections to focus on a younger version of the character earlier in his vigilante career compared to Affleck's portrayal.
 Reeves worked on the script with Craig and Mattson Tomlin, and sought to explore Batman's detective aspects more than previous films, drawing inspiration from the films of Alfred Hitchcock and the New Hollywood era, and comics such as "Year One" (1987), The Long Halloween (1996–97), and Ego (2000).